 Information for Other Participants & Beneficiaries

-To protect the health and well-being of participants, but with sincere regret, we have suspended IAESTE Programme activities up to 01 September 2020.
+To protect the health and well-being of participants, but with sincere regret, we decided to suspend IAESTE Programme activities up to 01 September 2020.
 Separate to that decision and following a programme review, Léargas has decided to cease delivering the programme.

 If you were planning to travel as part of any other programme, please email the project officer listed in our Meet the Team section.
 If you are currently on a placement in Ireland or abroad, it is your responsibility to follow the travel advice issued by the Department of Foreign Affairs and by your local or national government.
 Please maintain contact with your project officer during your placement.